|

 Nova Scotia.
 On June 11th, Howe's army, including the 22nd left Halifax for New York.
 On July 8, 1776, the 9,000 strong army

 landed on Staten Island, near the mouth of the Hudson River.
-In August, reinforcements arrived swelling the British ranks

 to around 30,000 men.
 Howe, convinced that he now had enough men to support a major land action, decided to make his move